 SELECT count(*) FROM nation

-We’re successfully reusing JVMs across jobs for Hive queries, Cascading jobs and a number of custom Hadoop jobs in production workloads for over 6 months at Qubole.
-If working on these sorts of things interest you, please send us a note at!
+We’re successfully reusing JVMs across jobs for Hive queries, Cascading jobs, and a number of custom Hadoop jobs in production workloads for over 6 months at Qubole.
+If working on these sorts of things interests you, please send us a note at [email protected]!